owlbarn/tutorial/book/optimisation/README.md

 1. Newton method can be unstable and trapped in a loop: try to solve $f(x) = \textrm{sign}(x-2)\sqrt{|x-2|}$ in the range of [0, 4].
 And try to apply the secant method on the same problem.

 ## References

+REFERENCE BOOK in writing: Numerical methods in engineering with Python 3, by Jaan Kiusalaas.